 On September 6th, 2018, I earned the highest rank in Boy Scout: Eagle.
 A requirement for this award is to lead a service project that benefits my community.

 I removed the old shelves in the Clayton Valley Marching Band's shed and replaced them with brand new, custom fit, wooden shelves.
 The old shelves could not store the Marching Band's newly purchased instruments or sound equipment.
 However, these shelving units have been customized to perfectly fit the band’s needs.
-This will speed up the loading and unloading process substantially, and will allow the band to store much more inside the shed.
+This has helped speed up the band’s loading and unloading process substantially, and will allow the band to store much more inside the shed.

 The construction process went very smoothly.
 We finished a day early.
 We also had enough leftover wood to repair the ramps leading up to the sheds.
 At the end of the day, we had no unused wood.
 And when we were cleaning up to go home, we had time to pick up the trash that had been thrown behind and around the shed from before we arrived.

 In addition, transporting of materials was easy because of the help I received from my family friend's truck.
 And Ashby Lumber gave us a huge discount.
-We only had to pay $314.79 for the plywood.
+We only had to pay $314.79 for the lumber.
 All other materials were donated.

 Here are the documents I prepared over the course of four months to prepare for the project!